Part One: Preface to Messages

 Part Two: The Message

 The core of any health communication effort is the message, and thus this “input” is our lead-off content module.
 Subsequent modules and the broader sections to which they belong derive from McGuire’s other “inputs” and “outputs.”
 But the development of health communication theory and application did not begin in the 1970s.
 In the 4th century BC, Aristotle wrote Rhetoric, which delineated the key dimensions of effective communication as telos, logos, ethos, pathos, and kairos.
 “Telos” represents the ultimate purpose or 'destination' of a message, while “logos” is the logical argument of communication, presenting facts and logical deductions.
 “Pathos” literally is the attempt to win the audience’s sympathy by appealing to emotions.
 “Ethos” establishes the credibility of the sender from the perspective of the audience, especially in terms of his or her moral caliber.
 Finally, “kairos” refers to the timing (and placement) of a message that optimizes its impact.
 In this section we will emphasize logos and pathos, saving the other two for later modules.
-(Please see this brief video by Mary Firestone on how ethos, pathos, and logos are applied to persuasive communication).

 Again, the message is the “what” of communication.
 Communication messages tend to combine both logical and factual content with emotional and artistic expression.
 The factual content is the “light” (logos) of communication: It lays out specifically how individuals can improve their health or that of the community, or at least avoid or reduce the risk of unhealthy behavior.
 Factual content can be presented in a variety of forms but has to be adjusted to the cultural and economic context of the audience.